The Dark Side of Gravity: Highly speculative further developpments

 Advanced waves of the transactional interpretation ( positive energies going backward in time or negative energies going forward intime) are not available having been rejected from the formalism of modern Quantum Field Theory since at a second quantization level these are completely understood in terms of annihilation operators.
 The Born probability law thus can not be interpreted as a transaction between a retarded field and its complex conjugate advanced field.
 By the way, let us recall that antiparticles are not advanced waves since when they go backward in time, following the Feynmann point of view, they are negative energy objects (see www.darksideofgravity.com/antimatiere.htm). \item Predictivity

-May be could we hope to be able to compute more than just a probability if we had access to more than a temporal mean of s(t), its instantaneous value or mean on the reduced time interval where the collapse decision is taken by the point networks.
+May be could we hope to be able to compute more than just a probability if we had access to more than a temporal mean of s(t), its instantaneous value or mean or integrated value on the reduced time interval where the collapse decision is taken by the points network.
 It would allow hopefully to eliminate much of the indeterminism.
 If there is a hidden determinism that makes appeal to blind physical processes (a non spiritualist understanding), it is totally unknown and remains to be explored. \item The Uncertainty Principle

 We know from Fourier analysis that the better the space-time localisation of a signal the poorer its localisation in the space of frequencies.
 The time-frequency principle of uncertainty is therefore purely classical and not a mystery.
 Only when energy is susbstituted to frequency thanks to the quantization relation in the uncertainty principle do interpretational issues arise.
 In our framework, the time frequency uncertainty principle comes with the wave physics that takes place in the continuous mode of vacuum.
-The discrete mode of vacuum on the other hand establishes the link between energy and frequency, so that we can derive immediately the energy frequency uncertainty principle that only deals with the detected quantum and the recreation of a new more localized wave paquet.
+The discrete mode of vacuum on the other hand establishes the link between energy and frequency, so that we can derive immediately the energy time uncertainty principle that only deals with the detected quantum and the recreation of a new more localized wave paquet.
 The same for all other uncertainty relations.
 Interpretational issues most often related to the obscure concept of duality are avoided in this way (see previous paragraphs) \end{itemize}

 Should the QM formalism evolve, leading to new possible testable effects?
 Certainly if more determinism is hidden.
 Even at the new level of understanding implied by DG, for the collapse to be possible by the discrete vacuum mode probably the usual formalism must already be modified since the spherical waves base restricted to waves having as isotropic centers the network points is complete and considerably reduced compared to the more usual one which isotropy centers scanned the whole continuum.